ricomaster9000/LightWeight_Java_PSQL_Framework/README.md

 This is for people sick of the over-bloatedesness and over-abstraction of Hibernate or JPA/JTA frameworks, this is not a full replacement for those frameworks, but a "light" replacement, it could become a good "light" replacement in the future...

 ### IMPORTANT - Do not use primitive values for fields, for instance use Integer not int or Long not long
-### do not pass in more than 30000 rows/entities at a time when calling methods (unless its for delete or a get), I am not sure if the ApachaUtils core framework code has setup logic to handle this, do at your own risk or split up the calls, I will test this soon and fix it if I have to, 34000+- rows migth be a limit for the IN operator in PSQL
+### do not pass in more than 30000 rows/entities at a time as params when calling methods (unless its for delete or a get), you can call it with multiple 30000 entities for each method call at the same time but not more than 30000, I am not sure if the ApachaUtils core framework code has setup logic to handle this, do at your own risk or split up the calls, I will test this soon and fix it if I have to, the problem is that the 34000+- rows migth be a limit for the IN operator in PSQL Queries

 #### set the following properties inside you properties file:
 - datasource.url or DATABASE_URL(must contain full connection path plus db name)